 Mexican Nationals Arrested in New Mexico on Federal Methamphetamine Trafficking Charges

-If convicted of the charges in the criminal complaint, all four defendants face a statutory mandatory minimum of ten years and maximum of life in federal prison and will be deported following their incarceration.
+If convicted of the charges in the criminal complaint, Osorio-Espinoza and Lagarica-Salazar each face a statutory mandatory minimum of ten years and a maximum of life in federal prison.
 Charges in criminal complaints are merely accusations, and defendants are presumed innocent unless found guilty beyond a reasonable doubt.